intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 `site` | Identifier of the customer site where energy assets have been installed. | *999*

 ### Body parameters
-The `product-catalogue-items` optional body parameter specifies a query filter for `/energy` data to be restricted to one or more products.
+The `productCatalogItems` optional body parameter specifies a query filter for `/energy` data to be restricted to one or more products.

 The query response will contain data for *any* of the product categories, subcategories, and product types specified in the parameter.

-- If the `product-catalogue-items` parameter is missing data will be returned for all products.
+- If the `productCatalogItems` parameter is missing data will be returned for all products.

 - If multiple products are specified data will be returned for *any* of those products.

-- If a `product-category` is specified without a subcategory or product type data will be returned for *all* subcategories and types in that category.
+- If a `productCategory` is specified without a subcategory or product type data will be returned for *all* subcategories and types in that category.

-- The same applies if a category and `product-subcategory` is specified without a `product-type`.
+- The same applies if a category and `productSubcategory` is specified without a `productType`.

 # Device data
 ---